 Prison numbers in England and Wales reach record high

-The prison population in England and Wales has reached a record high for the third week running, in the wake of last month's riots in England.
+The prison population in England and Wales has reached a record high for the second week running, Ministry of Justice figures show.

-The latest figures from the Ministry of Justice show about two-thirds of those brought before the courts over the riots have been remanded in custody, compared with one in 10 of those charged with serious offences last year.
+The latest figures show about two-thirds of the 1,715 people brought before the courts over the riots have been remanded in custody.

-For burglary, the average for those involved in the riots was 14.1 months, compared with 8.8 months last year.
+For burglary, the average was 14.1 months for the riots and 8.8 months last year.

 No places are currently being used under Operation Safeguard, which would involve the use of cells at police stations.